seenigel/NND1/spring-2018/session3/readme.md

 If you can't figure it out, just ask yourself: "What's the point of the my story?
 What do I really want people to know?"
 That will lead you in the right direction.

 Another example:
--<a href="http://www.dnainfo.com/new-york/20150316/far-rockaway/are-you-chronically-late-try-our-mayor-de-blasio-lateness-excuse-generator/" target="blank">DNAinfo Mayoral Excuse Machine</a>
+- <a href="http://www.dnainfo.com/new-york/20150316/far-rockaway/are-you-chronically-late-try-our-mayor-de-blasio-lateness-excuse-generator/" target="blank">DNAinfo Mayoral Excuse Machine</a>
--The point we wanted to show with this story was that the mayor had a bunch of excuses for being late.
+- The point we wanted to show with this story was that the mayor had a bunch of excuses for being late.

 Once you're figured out what your strongest element is, now you can think about how to present it.

--If you strongest element is a quote, you can use a *pull quote**.
+- If your strongest element is a quote, you can use a **pull quote**.
 <img src="http://www.htmldog.com/figures/pullquote.png" alt="pullquote"/>

--If you strongest element is a photo, make that photo large and place it prominently in the story.
+- If you strongest element is a photo, make that photo large and place it prominently in the story.

-- If your strongest element is a bunch of data, put it into a chart.
+- If your strongest element is a bunch of data, put it into a **chart**.

-- If it's a bunch of locations, put them on a map.
+- If it's a bunch of locations, **put them on a map**.

 ## More on Charts